Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 # Alexa Chromecast Skill

-Allows Amazon Alexa to control Google Chromecast
+Allows Amazon Alexa to control your Google Chromecast

 This skill supports controlling a single Chromecast or multiple Chromecasts in different rooms.
 Each Alexa device can be set to control a different room.
 This is done by matching the room name to your Chromecast device's name.